Thunderbolt (1947 film): Synopsis

 The storyline of Thunderbolt begins by showing desolate areas of Italy in March 1944, noting that this was the fulfillment of the promise of Fascism, an idea dedicated to the proposition that some men are meant to be the slaves of others.
 The film next brings the audience to Alto Air Base, Corsica, introducing us to members of the 65th Fighter Squadron and explains the objectives of Operation Strangle by way of an after-breakfast briefing that merges into an animated map of Italy showing the Allies stuck at the Gustav line, and the mission to cut off the supply lines by destroying bridges and roads in Northern Italy.

 The film then follows the pilots led by their young squadron commander through the tense moments before the flight, identifies them by name as they take off in pairs, and observes their journey to the mainland while flying in formation.
-The pilots are shown finding nd destroying their target, a bridge, then carrying out independent strafing of targets of opportunity, seeking trains, lighthouses, anything that could be used by the enemy, and destroying it.
+The pilots are shown finding and destroying their target, a bridge, then carrying out independent strafing of targets of opportunity, seeking trains, lighthouses, anything that could be used by the enemy, and destroying it.

 When the pilots return, the film shows how they try to relax in the makeshift American community in Corsica.
 It also takes a melancholy look into how some of them are getting along emotionally, thinking of what else they could be doing with "the best years of their lives."
 Additionally, the film graphically and unflinchingly portrays the tragic outcomes of P-47 crashes.

 Thunderbolt ends with the Allied forces liberating Rome on June 4, 1944.
 The narrators note that it is the "evening" of the mission in Corsica, but not the end of the war.
 At the end of the film, the words "THE END" appear, followed by a red question mark.